Reese McGuire Player Props: Red Sox vs. Yankees

-Reese McGuire -- with a slugging percentage of .462 in his past 10 games, including five extra-base hits -- will be in action for the Boston Red Sox against the New York Yankees, with Clarke Schmidt on the mound, on June 11 at 7:10 PM ET.
+On Friday, Reese McGuire (batting .179 in his past 10 games) and the Boston Red Sox face the New York Yankees, whose starting pitcher will be Domingo German.
+First pitch is at 7:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Yankees.
+In his most recent game he had a hitless showing (0-for-5) against the Rockies.

 Reese McGuire Game Info & Props vs. the Yankees